ilg-physics-ucsb/physics6-manual/6AL/ForceMotionAndEnergyTransformation/ForcesMotionAndEnergyTransformation.md

 ## PART 2: ENERGY TRANSFORMATION
 ### Gaining Intuition
 In this part of the lab you will be investigating the transformation of energy from one form to another, namely a transformation between potential energy (PE) and kinetic energy (KE).
 Potential energy is stored energy, for example the energy in a compressed spring, or the gravitational potential energy that an object has by virtue of its height above the ground.
 Kinetic energy is energy of motion.
 A mass, having been flung upward, has kinetic energy.
 When an object is dropped from some height above the ground, gravity accelerates it downward, converting its initial potential energy into kinetic energy as it falls to the ground.
-Use the simulation below to explore how this happens.

-AVOCADO: add simulation

 In the example of the object being dropped from rest, the mass starts out with zero kinetic energy.
 The force of gravity does work on the mass, thus giving it kinetic energy.
 This would suggest that work and energy are equivalent.
 Indeed, the Work-Energy Theorem states that the work done on an object is always equal to the change in kinetic energy of the object.
 Work and energy have the same units ($kg⋅m^2/s^2$), which constitute the standard unit of energy called the Joule (J).
 We will not discuss work in detail, but should note that it is defined as the product of the force acting on an object and the distance over which it acts, hence the aforementioned units.